Richard Cox (bishop): Under Elizabeth I

 In 1559 Cox returned to England, and was elected Bishop of Norwich, but the Queen changed her mind and Cox's destination to Ely, where he remained for twenty-one years.
 He was an honest, but narrow-minded ecclesiastic, who held what views he did hold intolerantly, and was always wanting more power to constrain those who differed from him (see his letter in Hatfield MSS. i.
 308).
 While he refused to minister in the Queen's Chapel because of the crucifix and lights there, and was a bitter enemy of the Roman Catholics, he had little more patience with the Puritans.
 He was grasping, or at least tenacious of his rights in money matters, and was often brought into conflict with courtiers who coveted episcopal lands.

 The Queen herself intervened, when he refused to grant Ely House to her favourite, Sir Christopher Hatton; but the well-known letter beginning "Proud Prelate" and threatening to unfrock him seems to be an impudent forgery which first saw the light in the Annual Register for 1761.
 It hardly, however, misrepresents the Queen's meaning, and Cox was forced to give way.
 These and other trials led him to resign his see in 1580, and it is significant that it remained vacant for nineteen years.

-Death, legacy, reputation
+Death and legacy

-Cox died in July 1581; a monument erected to his memory twenty years later in Ely cathedral was defaced, owing, it was said, to his evil repute.
-Strype (Whitgift, i.
-2) gives Cox's hot temper and marriage as reasons why he was not made archbishop in 1583 in preference to Whitgift, who had been his chaplain; but Cox had been dead two years in 1583.
+Cox died in July 1581; a monument erected to his memory twenty years later in Ely Cathedral was defaced, owing, it was said, to his evil repute.
+John Strype (Whitgift, i.
+2) gives Cox's hot temper and marriage as reasons why he was not made archbishop in 1583 in preference to John Whitgift, who had been his chaplain; but Cox had been dead two years in 1583.
 His first wife's name is unknown; she was the mother of his five children, of whom Joanna married John Parker, the eldest son of Archbishop Matthew Parker.
 His second wife was Jane Auder, the widow of William Turner, the botanist and Dean of Wells Cathedral.
 One of his grandsons, Richard, moved to Ireland in about 1600, and was the ancestor of the Cox Baronets of Dunmanway, County Cork.